 Hai fatto molto male – you made a big mistake

 FARE BENE e FARE MALE in different contexts

 You might have heard the combinations fare bene and fare male in a different context and with a different meaning.

-mangiare almeno 5 frutti al giorno fa benissimo alla salute (eating at least 5 fruits a day it’s very good for your health)
+- mangiare almeno cinque frutti al giorno fa benissimo alla salute – eating at least five fruits a day it’s very good for your health

-Finally, if you want to say that something is hurting to you, just use the expression
+Finally, if you want to say that something is hurting you, just use the expression

 mi fa male + singular body part